The history of Frederick Md is deep and rich with a long list of notable people, places, and events.

 - Crystal Grottoes

-- Mount Olivet Cemetery – see our Historic Mount Olivet Cemetery post HERE.
+- Mount Olivet Cemetery – see our post on Historic Mount Olivet Cemetery.

 - Old South Mountain Inn

 - Cozy Restaurant